varnishcache/varnish-cache/doc/sphinx/tutorial/introduction.rst

 turning performance into a non-issue.
 You get to focus on how your web application work and you can allow yourself, to some degree, to care less about performance and scalability.

+..
+XXX:Not totally sure what the last sentence above means. benc

 Flexibility
 ~~~~~~~~~~~